punkyman/smartphone/README.md

 ![](./hardware-v2.jpg)

+## PCB issues

-The first iteration has a few issues which won't be fixed until a new batch of circuit boards is produced :
+The first iteration of the pcb design has a few issues which won't be fixed until a new batch of circuit boards is produced :
 * there is a pin mismatch on the i2c bus, which uses PB8 and PB9 instead of PB6 and PB7.
 Both can be used hardware-wise, but the maple framework makes use of PB6/PB7 connections by default. on 4.3.1 sdk, the following modification can be made to fix the issue :